Cellular bases for algebras with a Jones basic construction: Introduction

-The innovation in this paper is to use a variant of the notion of cellularity: a cellular algebra $A$ is called {\em cyclic cellular} if all of its cell modules are cyclic $A$--modules.
+An innovation in this paper is to use a variant of the notion of cellularity: a cellular algebra $A$ is called {\em cyclic cellular} if all of its cell modules are cyclic $A$--modules.
 Although cyclic cellularity is nominally stronger than cellularity, in fact most important classes of cellular algebras appearing in representation theory are cyclic cellular.
+In particular, the Hecke algebras $H_n(q^2)$ are cyclic cellular.

+In this paper, we study coherent towers $(A_n)_{n\ge 0}$ of cyclic cellular algebras.
+We first obtain some rather simple general results about cellular bases in such towers, in \hyperref[section: bases in coherent towers]{Section~\ref*{section: bases in coherent towers}}.
+First we observe that there exists a system of ``branching factors'' associated to each edge of the generic branching diagram for the tower.
+Then we note that an ordered product of branching factors along paths on the generic branching diagram determine bases of each cell module of each $A_n$ as well as a cellular basis of each $A_n$.
+The bases obtained are ``families of path bases,'' in the sense of \hyperref[definition: path bases]{Definition~\ref*{definition: path bases}}.
+Consequently, when the tower $(A_n)_{n\ge 0}$ has a family of Jucys--Murphy elements in the sense of ~\cite{MR2774622}, these elements act triangularly on the path bases, by ~\cite{MR2774622}, Propositions 3.6 and 3.7.
+Hence, Mathas' theory of cellular algebras with Jucys--Murphy elements and seminormal representations ~\cite{MR2414949} can be applied.

-In particular, the Iwahori-Hecke algebras of the symmetric groups are cyclic cellular.
-Given a coherent tower of cyclic cellular algebras, one can define cellular bases that are indexed by paths on the generic branching diagram of the tower; in particular, this construction of ``path bases" applied to the Iwahori-Hecke algebras of the symmetric groups yields the Murphy basis~\cite{Mu:1995}.
+In \hyperref[section: Hecke algebra example]{Section~\ref*{section: Hecke algebra example}}, we recall that the sequence of Iwahori--Hecke algebras of the symmetric groups is a coherent tower of cyclic cellular algebras.
+We compute branching factors for reduced and induced cell modules.
+We show that the path bases obtained via ordered products of branching factors coincide with the Murphy bases ~\cite{MR1327362}.

-We supplement the framework axioms of ~\cite{GG:2011} and ~\cite{GG:2011b} by the assumption that the algebras $H_n$ are cyclic cellular.
-With this added assumption, we can show that the algebras $A_n$ are cyclic cellular, and that path bases of $A_n$ can be obtained by explicit formulas from the path bases of the algebras $H_n$.
-The bases obtained are analogues of Murphy's cellular bases for the Iwahori--Hecke algebra of the symmetric group~\cite{Mu:1995}.
+In \hyperref[framework axioms]{Section~\ref*{framework axioms}}, we return to the study of pairs of towers of algebras $(A_n)_{n\ge 0}$ and $(H_n)_{n\ge 0}$, where the algebras $A_n$ are obtained by repeated Jones basic constructions from the algebras $H_n$.
+We augment the framework which was established in ~\cite{MR2794027, MR2774622} for such pairs of towers by the assumption that the algebras $H_n$ are cyclic cellular.
+It follows easily from the previous work in ~\cite{MR2794027, MR2774622} that the tower $(A_n)_{n\ge 0}$ is a coherent tower of cyclic cellular algebras.
+We show here that branching factors, and therefore path bases for the tower $(A_n)_{n\ge 0}$ can be obtained by explicit formulas from branching factors for the tower $(H_n)_{n\ge 0}$.